armijnhemel/compliance-scripts/elfgraphs/README.md

 * Neo4J (tested with 3.4.9 community edition)
 * pyelftools (tested with python3-pyelftools-0.24-1.fc28.noarch)

+# License

+Licensed under the terms of the General Public License version 3

+SPDX-License-Identifier: GPL-3.0-only

+Copyright 2018 - Armijn Hemel

 # Getting Neo4J

 Get the community edition at: